Aparna Ghosh: Career

 Ghosh debuted in the film Third Person Singular Number.
 She is involved with the theater groupe Nandikar since 2003.
+In 2013, she starred opposite Titas Zia in Mrittika Maya, directed by Gazi Rakayet, portraying the character Fahmida.
+Her performance earned her the National Film Award for Best Supporting Actress.
+In 2014, Aparna played the role of Asma in Meghmallar, directed by Zahidur Rahim Anjan.
+The film, based on Akhtaruzzaman Elias's Liberation War-themed short story "Raincoat," received five awards at the 39th National Film Awards.
 Her father, Alok Ghosh, is the team leader of Nandikar.
 In 2015, she starred as the title character in film Sutopar Thikana, playing Sutopa as a teenager, a married woman, a widow, and in old age.
-In 2017, Ghosh played the lead role of Farida in Bhuban Majhi.
+The following year, Aparna played the character Bakul in Dorpon Bisorjon, a film based on Jasim Uddin's short story "Ayna."
+In 2017, Aparna's first release was Bhuban Majhi, a film set during Bangladesh's Liberation War, where she starred as Farida alongside Parambrata Chattopadhyay. in 2022, Gosh played the lead role of Noorjahan in Made in Chittagong.